Odjeissi/aws-3tier-terraform/README.md

 RDS Security Group
 ```

+The ALB can send traffic to ECS, and ECS can connect to RDS.

 ---

 ### Application Load Balancer Module

-The ALB module creates the public entry point for the application.
+The ALB is the public entry point for the application.

-It receives:
+The module uses:

 - VPC ID
 - Public subnet IDs
-- Load balancer security group
+- ALB security group
-- Target group configuration
+- Target group settings
 - ACM certificate ARN

-The load balancer forwards application traffic to the ECS service through its target group.
+The load balancer receives HTTPS traffic and forwards it to the ECS service.

 ---

 ### ECS Module

-The ECS module runs the containerized application.
+The ECS module runs the application containers.

-The development environment passes the ECS module:
+It uses values such as:

-- ECS cluster configuration
+- ECS cluster settings
-- Task definition configuration
+- Task definition settings
 - IAM execution role
-- ECR container image
+- ECR image
 - Container configuration
-- ECS service configuration
+- ECS service settings
 - Private application subnet IDs
 - ECS security group
 - ALB target group ARN
-- Secrets Manager secret ARN
+- Secrets Manager ARN
 - AWS region

-The ECS service registers its running tasks with the ALB target group.
+The ECS service registers the running tasks with the ALB target group.

 ```text
 ALB